 Removal of a course’s cross-listing status may be done at the request of a chair of either program cross-listing the course.

-9. Compliance with this policy be evaluated as a part of the regular program review process.
+9. Compliance with this policy shall be evaluated as a part of the regular program review process.
 Part of each program review shall involve justifying all of the cross-listings of a program’s courses, and may result in the reduction of cross-listings for a course.
 Evaluation of compliance will be undertaken by the Continuous Improvement cCommittee during each program’s review.

 Exhibit(s): SP 01-33, SP 02-18.